-To many, particularly young people, anti-anxiety medications seem like a harmless way to numb the outside world or maximize the effects of other substances.
-It is surprising that 40 percent of people who use benzodiazepines daily for a minimum of six weeks become addicted to them, judging by their innocent portrayal in American culture.
-Across social media it is not uncommon to see teens and young adults boasting about taking Xanax, often referred to as “zannies,” “bars,” and “downers.”
+The effects of benzodiazepines like Klonopin, Valium, and Xanax wear off quickly, causing some users to increase their dosage on their own to alleviate their anxiety symptoms.
+Across social media, it is not uncommon to see teens and young adults boasting about taking Xanax, often referred to as “zannies,” “bars,” and “downers.”
 They proudly share the results of their Xanax-induced blackouts as party stories, rather than cautionary tales.
-This is not surprising, considering that mentions of the drug can be found in countless lyrics from both up-and-coming rappers as well as established artists.
+This is not surprising, considering that mentions of the drug can be found in countless lyrics from Travis Scott’s “Sicko Mode” to Blackbear’s “do re mi.”
 Many musicians have embraced the drug, going as far as celebrating milestones with Xanax-themed cakes and posting videos of themselves taking the drug with captions like, “I took six Xanax, it’s lit.
 I’m good.”

 The idea of being able to numb oneself from any negative emotions is appealing, causing Americans to welcome drugs like Xanax with open arms.
 Taking Xanax to avoid dealing with everyday annoyances has become so common that its abuse is glorified by some marketing companies.
 From greeting cards that promote mixing wine and Xanax to clothing and accessories with the word Xanax on it, there is no shortage of merchandise normalizing prescription drug abuse.

 In upper middle class suburban towns, you won’t hear moms boasting about snorting cocaine or shooting up heroin ⎼ these are hard drugs that have a strong level of stigma attached to their use.
 But benzos are another story, and the phrase “mommy needs a Xanax” doesn’t need to be whispered.
 Wine and Xanax combinations are accepted and even have Facebook fan pages dedicated to them.